TencentARC/ArcNerf/docs/datasets.md

 - Filter point cloud by `pc_radius` and remove point outside.
 - Recenter cam and point by setting the filtered point cloud center as (0,0,0).
 - Re-norm cam and point again to make cam on the surface of sphere with `scale_radius` and obj is centered.
+- test_holdout: is used for separating the train/test images.

-We test and show that the method is robust to make the coordinate system such that object is centered at (0,0,0), cam is on surface with `scale_radius`.
+- We test and show that the method is robust to make the coordinate system such that object is centered at (0,0,0), cam is on surface with `scale_radius`.
 Only scale and translation is applied, do not affect the intrinsic.